Rapid stellar and binary population synthesis with COMPAS: methods paper II: Common envelopes

 If either companion is in Roche lobe overflow immediately at the end of a common-envelope phase, the binary is considered to have merged during this phase.
 Such binaries can now be allowed to survive if the \texttt{-{}-common-envelope-allow-immediate-RLOF-post-CE-survive} option is enabled (off by default).

 Dynamically unstable mass transfer from a main sequence donor inevitably results in a binary merger.
 We previously stopped evolution on a merger, but now allow the merger product of two main sequence stars only to be evolved further if the \texttt{-{}-evolve-main-sequence-mergers} option is enabled.
-The amount of mass lost during the merger is set by the recipe of \citet{Wang:2022}.
+The fraction of total mass lost during the merger is $0.3 q / (1 + q)^2$, where $q = \min(M_1/M_2, M_2/M_1)$ \citep{Wang:2022}.
 We determine the fractional main sequence age $\tau_\mathrm{frac}$ of the merger product by the fraction of hydrogen in the core, where, for simplicity, we assume that hydrogen is depleted at a uniform rate over the course of the main sequence and that the merger product is uniformly mixed.